bdureau/MotorGimbalConsole/README.md

 It also does on line telemetry using 3DR modules
 It will show rocket movements, do talking telemetry and record the flight.

+Application can do the following
+- Record up to 25 flights
+- Graphical flight display
+- Warn on low battery
+- Real time telemetry using 3DR module
+- Talking telemetry
+- Record the following agaisnt time: Altitude, temperature, presure,/pitch/roll, gravity on all 3 axis
+- Can configure PIDs to gimbal a motor

 This is compatible with the following boards:
 <p></p>